 The second problem can be tackled with multi-variable design optimization, or parametric sweeps.
-The problem with preliminary sizing is that the response surface is extremely non-convex, and global optimization tools add another layer of complexity and require their own specialized fine-tuning of tolerances and error bands for each problem set.
+The challenge with preliminary sizing is that the response surfaces are typically non-convex, and global optimization tools add another layer of complexity and require their own specialized fine-tuning of tolerances and error bands for each problem set.
 HYDRA is capable of both approaches; factorial search and a multi-discplinary optimization (MDO) framework.

 Furthermore, the intention is reduce the computational cost of HYDRA so that sweeps of the entire parameter space of design variables can be done in a time sensitive manner, and the code structure is modular for future developments.
-By writing the low-level code in Fortran and wrapping it with Python, distinct modules are created that can be used as plug-and-play units in the Python framework.
+By writing the numerically intensive routines in Fortran and wrapping it with Python, distinct modules are created that can be used as plug-and-play units in the Python framework.
 The code suite also makes use of native Python libraries, such as the the optimization routines.